Porochista Khakpour

-Porochista Khakpour (Farsi: پوروچیستا خاکپور, born January 17, 1978) is an Iranian American novelist, essayist, and journalist.
+Porochista Khakpour (Persian: پوروچیستا خاکپور, born 17 January 1978) is an Iranian American novelist, essayist, and journalist.

 A refugee from Iran whose family fled the Iran-Iraq War and the Islamic Revolution, Khakpour grew up in the Greater Los Angeles area before moving to New York to attend Sarah Lawrence College.

-She is the author of four books, including her 2007 debut novel Sons and Other Flammable Objects (2007).
-Her nonfiction essays have been published in The New York Times, Guernica, Los Angeles Times, CNN, The Paris Review Daily, Slate, Elle, The Guardian, and The Wall Street Journal.
+She is the author of five books, including her 2007 debut novel Sons and Other Flammable Objects.
+Her nonfiction essays have been published in The New York Times, the Los Angeles Times, Guernica, CNN, The Paris Review, Slate, Elle, The Guardian, and The Wall Street Journal.

 Early life

-Khakpour was born on January 17, 1978 in Tehran, Iran.
-Her first name, Porochista, is of ancient Zoroastrian origin and derives from “Pourucista”, one of Zarathustra’s daughters.
+Khakpour was born on 17 January 1978, in Tehran, Iran.
+Her first name, Porochista, is of ancient Zoroastrian origin and derives from "Pourucista", one of Zarathustra’s daughters.

 Her parents, Manijeh and Asha Khakpour, met while working together at the Atomic Energy Organization of Iran (AEOI).
 Manijeh is an accountant, while Asha is a theoretical nuclear physicist who attended MIT on a full scholarship.
-Khakpour’s paternal grandmother was from the village of Garakan, while her mother’s family is from Hamadan.
-Khakpour’s maternal great-uncle, Akbar Etemad, was the AEOI’s founding president and is regarded as “the father of Iran’s nuclear programme.”
-Her younger, U.S.-born brother, Arta Khakpour, is a high school teacher.
+Khakpour's paternal grandmother was from the village of Garakan, while her mother's family is from Hamadan.
+Khakpour's maternal great-uncle, Akbar Etemad, was the AEOI's founding president and is regarded as "the father of Iran’s nuclear programme."

-Khakpour has described herself as an “infant of the Islamic Revolution and [a] toddler of the Iran-Iraq War”.
+Khakpour has described herself as an "infant of the Islamic Revolution and [a] toddler of the Iran-Iraq War".
 After the outbreak of the Iran-Iraq War in 1980, her family fled Iran as refugees, transiting through Turkey, France, and Switzerland before eventually resettling in the Greater Los Angeles area.
 As a 3-year-old refugee crisscrossing Europe on trains, Khakpour told her parents stories to pass the time, which her father wrote down and she would illustrate.

-Khakpour has written of her family’s life as a “riches-to-rags” story.
-When Khakpour’s family first arrived in the United States, they lived in a hotel on Skid Row in Downtown Los Angeles; she played daily in nearby MacArthur Park.
+Khakpour has written of her family's life as a "riches-to-rags" story.
+When Khakpour's family first arrived in the United States, they lived in a hotel on Skid Row in Downtown Los Angeles; she played daily in nearby MacArthur Park.
 Her family made their way to the San Gabriel Valley, briefly living in Monterey Park and Alhambra before finally moving into a two-bedroom, one-bathroom dingbat apartment in South Pasadena, where Khakpour grew up.
 Until age 17, Khakpour shared a small bedroom with her younger brother.

-Her family was “one of a few isolated lower-middle-class Iranian families” in South Pasadena, far away from the affluent Iranian-American enclave of Tehrangeles centered on the Westside of Los Angeles.
+Her family was "one of a few isolated lower-middle-class Iranian families" in South Pasadena, far away from the affluent Iranian-American enclave of Tehrangeles centered on the Westside of Los Angeles.
 She first began writing novels in elementary school.